Get us in your inbox

 • Hong Kong

-French online patisserie Le Dessert has collaborated with consultant and pastry lover Florence Tsai to curate a Mother’s Day collection in anticipation of the upcoming occasion.
+French online patisserie Le Dessert has collaborated with consultant and pastry lover Florence Tsai to curate a Mother’s Day collection.
 Treat the special matriarch figure in your life with the patisserie’s best sellers like the heart-shaped raspberry and lychee Ispahan cheesecake (from $290), or opt for the Nomade Montebello Pistachio entremet cake (from $650) for a show-stopping sweet treat.
 Le Dessert’s special collection also sees new products such as the Mother’s Day bakery box ($220) which contains a heart-shaped croissant, a bi-colour croissant filled with raspberry cream, a strawberry Danish with raspberry and strawberry cream, and a French brioche bun topped with a butter craquelin.
 Additionally, Le Dessert has collaborated with florist brand Blooms and Blossoms to specially create gorgeous bouquets (from $850), which can be purchased with the patisserie’s sweet treats in exclusive bundle deals.

 Advertising